-There are fair chances that crop area is likely to shift from wheat and paddy to sugar cane in UP owing to greater realization by farmers for cane compared with combined returns from both wheat and paddy.
+There are fair chances that crop area shift from wheat and paddy to sugar cane in UP owing to greater realization by farmers compared for cane with combined returns from both wheat and paddy.
 Farmers get net return of nearly 99 thousands from one hectare land from sugar cane during 2009-10 when sugar mills paid on an average of Rs 2300/MT backed by cane shortage during 2009-10.
-Meanwhile, crop realization from combined wheat and rice from UP during the same period stays close to 17.5 thousand per hectare.
+Meanwhile, crop realization from combined wheat and rice from UP during the same period stays close to 17.5 thousand per hectare..
+Better cane production and supply during 2010-11 stands discouraging for the farmers as they got an average cane price of Rs 2050/MT with marked decline year on year.
+These results into shrinkage of the net realization (Rs.
+79203/mt/hectare) by the growers from cane y-o-y though still remain substantially higher when compared with combined realization from wheat and paddy.
+Comparative better realization from sugar cane in UP as shown in the above chart is likely to divert acreage of paddy and wheat towards sugarcane in UP (as we are getting positive sowing intention) which might get reflected in the overall production of Kharif and Rabi cereals.